wslservice.exe: Real or Fake?

 2. Check the digital signature.
 Right-click the file, open Properties, then check Digital Signatures.
 A missing, broken, or unrelated signature is not acceptable for a supposed Microsoft WSL service.

-3. Check whether WSL is installed.
-Open PowerShell and run wsl --status and wsl --list --verbose.
+1. Check whether WSL is installed.
+Open PowerShell and run wsl --status, wsl --version, and wsl --list --verbose.
 If the commands fail and you do not use WSL, a returning wslservice.exe deserves more scrutiny.

-4. Stop WSL for a test.
+2. Stop WSL for a test.
 Run wsl --shutdown.
-This shuts down running WSL distributions.
+This shuts down running WSL distributions and the WSL 2 utility VM.
 If the real WSL service and related processes stop, that supports a normal WSL explanation.
 If a suspicious copy keeps running from AppData, keep investigating.

 Users often confuse wslservice.exe with vmmem or VmmemWSL.
 If your only problem is high memory or CPU while WSL or Docker is open, use our Vmmem and VmmemWSL high memory guide.
 If the problem is a suspicious file path, blocked outbound traffic, or a process that returns after reboot, stay with this safety checklist.